- Approximate height: 45 - 75cm (18 - 30 inches)

 - Flower colour: White

-If you have purchased the plant from us during the time from autumn to spring you will have essentially got a pot of loose soil with tubers buried in it.
+Please note: If you have purchased this plant from us during the time from autumn to spring you will have essentially got a pot of loose soil with tubers buried in it.
 We would usually recommend that you leave it in the pot it came in until you see leaves and roots in late spring, and then pot it on or plant it out at that time, as it will be easier to handle.
 But if you do want to plant it up immediately, then carefully empty the soil out of the pot and find the tubers, then plant them in the place of your choice with the growing spike pointing upwards and about half an inch of soil over its top.